On René Descartes’s Rules for Direction of the Mind (1628).

 Descartes is known as a rationalist, and as I said, his method is based on that used in mathematical reasoning, but in practice, he’s closer to Bacon.
 As we see in Descartes’s later thinking in the Meditations, though, he does voyage beyond “Universal Mathematics” and the realm of quantifiable scientific thought into metaphysics, because he includes among the simple, understandable elements of the universe not only things like extension and motion but also the concept of God.
 Why?
 Because we can only understand and be certain about the experienced world by abstracting from the complexity we see and viewing the basic elements in our mind’s eye (our intellectual intuition) just like that viewing of 1 and 2 I described above.
 An empiricist will deny reality to any concept that can’t be somehow reduced to something in sense experience, while a rationalist like Descartes denies that we really understand anything in experience that can’t be abstracted from and analyzed by the mind.
 It’s not the senses that deceive us precisely but our intellectual judgments about sensations.
 We can be absolutely certain that we are having the experiences themselves, but not about how those experiences relate to what the external world is really like.

-In keeping with Descartes's directives to move slowly and carefully, Mark, Dylan, Wes, and Seth walk rule by rule through this text.
-This is just part one of three.
-Why wait until next week and the week after that to get the whole thing when you can just get the full, unbroken, ad-free Citizen Edition now?
+In keeping with Descartes’s directives to move slowly and carefully, Mark, Dylan, Wes, and Seth walk rule by rule through this text.
+This is just part one of three; continue with part 2, or get the full, unbroken Citizen Edition.
 Please support PEL!

 The online PDF version that we most often refer to (tr.
 Haldane and Ross) is here, or you can buy it as part of The Essential Descartes.
 The abridgment that includes the smooth-reading Anscombe/Geach translations is here.
 Also see the IEP’s entry on Descartes and the scientific method.